CareSumatra Helping Remote Communities In North Sumatra

-Please join with us to provide opportunities for these beautiful people living in remote rural areas, by creating sustainable programs in education and environment that will make a real difference to their lives now and for future generations.
+Please join with us to provide opportunities for these beautiful people living in remote rural areas, by creating sustainable education, training and community programs that will make a real difference to their lives now and for future generations.

-We would love you to help provide opportunities for the women and children living in disadvantaged communities, to learn to read and write and help them set up micro business opportunities to provide dignity and income for their families.
+We would love you to help provide opportunities for the children, youth and women living in these disadvantaged communities, to help give them the skills and experience needed to seek employment opportunities or to set up micro business opportunities to provide income for their families.

-By supporting our community and conservation programs you will also be helping to protect the fragile ecosystem these animals depend on, ensuring people flourish in harmony with nature.
+By supporting our community programs you will also be helping to protect the fragile ecosystem these animals depend on, by ensuring people continue to flourish in harmony with nature.

-We focus on local community and conservation projects that empower communities to restore and protect nature, ensuring the long-term survival of the wild orangutans and other animals that live in this wildlife buffer zone.
+We focus on local community projects that empower communities to restore and protect nature, which in turn ensures the long-term survival of the fragile ecosystem in which they live, ensuring communities continue to coexist in harmony with the wild orangutans and other animals that call this wildlife buffer zone home.

 CareSumatra's goals for next 12 months are to:

 1. Support young people through our youth skills and work experience programs.